bucketco/bucket-javascript-sdk/packages/openfeature-node-provider/README.md

 ## Feature resolution methods

-The Bucket OpenFeature Provider implements the OpenFeature evaluation interface for different value types.
+The Reflag OpenFeature Provider implements the OpenFeature evaluation interface for different value types.
 Each method handles the resolution of flags according to the OpenFeature specification.

 ### Common behavior